 NOTE 1: In this release of the specification there is no support for provisioning of satellite coverage availability information to an MME from an AF.

-NOTE 2: The satellite coverage availability information provisioned to the MME describes when and where satellite coverage with both service link and feeder link connectivity is expected or not expected to be available in an area.
+NOTE 2: The satellite coverage availability information provisioned to the MME describes when and where satellite coverage with service link and/or feeder link connectivity is expected or not expected to be available in an area.

 The satellite coverage availability information is not UE specific and can be applied by the MME for any UE in the affected area.